MrRakeshRaj/react-weather-app/README.md

 # Weather App 2.0
-This is the clone to already existing project in my repo but the obly difference is, I have integrated the django with react so that the forecast data is coming from django backend.
-This project is hosted on AWS. [old project](https://github.com/MrRakeshRaj/simple-weather-app)
+This is the clone to already [existing project](https://github.com/MrRakeshRaj/simple-weather-app) in my repo but the obly difference is, I have integrated the django with react so that the forecast data is coming from django backend.
+This project is hosted on AWS.

 ## Tech Stack
 **React, Django, AWS**